alnibo/milestone-project-2-bicycles/README.md

 The navbar was retrieved from [Bootstrap documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) and then altered and customized for this site.

 The inspiration for the general layout came from this [project](https://github.com/Angie55/IFD_Milestone_Project_Two_Dashboard).
-From that project I also took the code for the composite chart as a starting base and then changed it to fit my needs.
+From that project I also took the code for the donut and composite chart as starting bases and then changed it to fit my needs.

 The help modal was built with this template [How To Create a Modal Box](https://www.w3schools.com/howto/howto_css_modals.asp).